Welcome to Computer Vision & Spatial AI Lab

 3D Visual-Spatial Perception

-Learning-based Visual Localization
+Learning-based 3D Localization

 Privacy-Preserving Visual Localization